Richard Willstätter

 Richard Martin Willstätter FRS(For) HFRSE ([ˈʁɪçaʁt ˈvɪlˌʃtɛtɐ], 13 August 1872 – 3 August 1942) was a German organic chemist whose study of the structure of plant pigments, chlorophyll included, won him the 1915 Nobel Prize for Chemistry.
-Willstätter invented paper chromatography following the initial description of the separation technique by Mikhail Tsvet.

 Life

 Willstätter was born into a Jewish family in Karlsruhe.
 He was the son of Maxwell (Max) Willstätter, a textile merchant, and his wife, Sophie Ulmann.

 He went to school at the Karlsruhe Gymnasium and, when his family moved to Nuremberg, he attended the Technical School there.
 At age 18 he entered the University of Munich to study science and stayed for the next fifteen years.
 He was in the Department of Chemistry, first as a student of Alfred Einhorn—he received his doctorate in 1894 – then as a faculty member.
 His doctoral thesis was on the structure of cocaine.
 Willstätter continued his research into other alkaloids and synthesized several of them.
 In 1896 he was named Lecturer and in 1902 Professor extraordinarius (professor without a chair).

 In 1905 he left Munich to become professor at the ETH Zürich and there he worked on the plant pigment chlorophyll.
 He first determined its empirical formula.

 In 1912 he became professor of chemistry at the University of Berlin and director of the Kaiser Wilhelm Institute for Chemistry, studying the structure of pigments of flowers and fruits.
 It was here that Willstätter showed that chlorophyll was a mixture of two compounds, chlorophyll a and chlorophyll b.
 He lived in the Dahlem neighborhood near other scientists.

 In 1915 his friend Fritz Haber asked him to join in the development of poison gases.
 Willstätter would not work on poisons but agreed to work on protection.
 He and his coworkers developed a three layer filter that absorbed all of the enemy's gases.
 Thirty million were manufactured by 1917 and Willstätter was awarded the Iron Cross Second Class.